-Conor is the author of “Trust – Begins and ends with self” and the proprietor of Outlander Executive Services working with leaders as an executive coach and as an outplacement coach with those in in career transition.
-He has coached and led teams all his career as an Executive GM, with a strong supply chain background.
+Conor was the author of “Trust – Begins and ends with self” and the proprietor of Outlander Executive Services working with leaders as an executive coach and as an outplacement coach with those in in career transition.
+He coached and led teams all his career as an Executive GM, with a strong supply chain background.

-His previous roles have been Chief Operating Officer for Glen Cameron Storage and Distribution, GM Logistics for Coles and the Group Executive at National Foods (now Lion Dairy & Drinks) responsible for Group Safety, Procurement, Shared Services, Logistics and Planning.
+His previous roles were Chief Operating Officer for Glen Cameron Storage and Distribution, GM Logistics for Coles and the Group Executive at National Foods (now Lion Dairy & Drinks) responsible for Group Safety, Procurement, Shared Services, Logistics and Planning.
 Prior to coming to Australia in 2006 his career in the UK spanned 3rd Party Logistics and Wholesale supply chain management.

 Earl founded ARK Consulting Group, a leading risk management consultancy in Australia, which BRW listed in 2005 as a Top 25 Startup and among their Top 100 Fastest Growing Companies.
 Earl was later the Asia- Pacific MD of WSP Environment & Energy and MD of ASX-listed Greencap Ltd, which was acquired by Wesfarmers in 2013.